 Can I bring my dog?

-As much as we love dogs, things would get a little chaotic if every man and his dog came along.
-So we’ve decided the men (and women and children) can come, but the dogs must stay at home.
+As much as we love dogs, things would get a little chaotic and a bit scary for them if your dog came along.
 Guide and assistance dogs are, of course, welcome.

 Will there be somewhere to charge my phone?